namberino/nam85/README.md

-# nam80: An 8-bit computer based on the Intel 8080 ISA
+# nam80: An 8-bit computer based on the Intel 8085 ISA

-This computer was based on the Intel 8080 ISA.
-Currently it can support most of the 8080 instructions.
+This computer was based on the Intel 8085 ISA.
+Currently it can support most of the 8085 instructions.

-You can compile an 8080 program using an [online assembler](https://rk86.ru/i8080asm.html) and run it on this computer.
+You can compile an 8085 program using an [8085 assembler](https://github.com/namberino/namssembler) and run it on this computer.
 Load up a program to [program.bin](program.bin), then simulate the computer using the gtkwave file.

 ## Simulation